College of Nursing

 Phone: 713-794-2110

-Location: Room 7525
+Location: Houston, Room 7525

 Email: scesario@twu.edu

 The College of Nursing Bachelor of Science in Nursing (BSN) degree is approved by the Texas Board of Nursing.
-The baccalaureate degree program in nursing, the master's degree program in nursing and the Doctor of Nursing Practice program at Texas Woman's University is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, the master's degree program in nursing, and the Doctor of Nursing Practice program at Texas Woman's University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
 Graduates of the pre-licensure program are eligible to apply to take the NCLEX examination for licensure as registered nurses.
 The nursing program prepares students to assume entry-level positions in nursing practice and provides the academic foundation for advanced study in nursing.

 The baccalaureate nursing degree requires a minimum of 120 semester credit hours.
-Students may take all course work at TWU or may take the lower-division non-nursing courses at another college or university and the upper-division nursing courses at TWU.
+Students may take all coursework at TWU or may take the lower-division non-nursing courses at another college or university and the upper-division nursing courses at TWU.
 Freshman and sophomore courses are offered on the Denton campus.
 The junior and senior courses are available on the Dallas and Houston campuses.

 *Contact hours noted in course descriptions are based on an assumed 15-week semester.
 Contact hours are adjusted proportionately dependent upon differing semester lengths.